Scientists find Civil War-era fortifications buried under Alcatraz prison

 Ground-penetrating radar can be used to probe depths of about 16 feet — and experts say the technology saves time and effort.

 “We can get a much bigger picture of societies and what was happening between cities and landscapes,” said Heather Richards-Rissetto, an archaeologist at the University of Nebraska-Lincoln.
-“We can’t excavate everything — and we shouldn’t — but this is really enriching and augmenting our data.”
+“We can’t excavate everything — and we shouldn’t — but digital technologies are really enriching and augmenting our data.”

 For her own research, Richards-Rissetto uses lidar (short for “light detection and ranging”), a radar-like technology that uses laser pulses to measure distances between objects, and photogrammetry, which can turn a collection of photographs into three-dimensional models.
 She and her colleagues are creating a catalog of architecture, ceramics, plants and other features of Copán, an ancient Maya city located in Honduras.